rehierl/abstract-properties/13-x-document-trees/_remarks.md

 # document trees

-- point out that the above-of order is the pre-order

 the embedding of a traversal consists of ..
 - an ordering rule and an order of execution
 - rule - how a sequence is formed - additional edges